Sooyeon-Lee/Sooyeon-Lee.github.io/_pages/cv.md

 {% include base_path %}

 ## Education
-* Ph.D in IST, The Pennsylvania State University, 2014 - present
+* PhD in Information Sciences and Technology, The Pennsylvania State University, 2014 - present
-* B.S. in IST, The Pennsylvania State University with Highest Distinction, 2005 - 2008.
+* B.S. in Information Sciences and Technology, The Pennsylvania State University with Highest Distinction, 2005 - 2008

 ## Research experience